nouaim/housesprices/README.md

 ## Fourth attempt

-###Using a Pipline to impute missing numerical values and cross-validation
+###Using a Pipline to impute missing numerical values and cross-validation  /it{improvemore.py}

+Using different numbers of estimators and ploting the scores